itsjoekent-archive/voxelkit/README.md

 # Run the start script to launch everything via Docker Compose.
 # Going forward, this is the only command you need to run.
 $ ./bin/start.sh

+# To launch tests, run the following command,
+$ ./bin/unit-test.sh
 ```